ai-cam/ai-cam.github.io/_policies/maple-map-automation-for-planning-and-local-efficiency.md

 authors:
   - name: " Alexis Litvine"
     photo: /assets/images/uploads/alexis-litvine2.jpg
+    role: Senior Researcher at The Cambridge Group for the History of Population and Social Structure (CAMPOP)
 policy_categories: AI for Public Services
 ---
 **MAPLE: Map Automation for Planning and Local Efficiency**